 Discus and CO2: Attention danger

-A pH electronic meter properly calibrated (!) or permanent controller such as those proposed by the company Dennerle are essential to avoid poisoning.
+A well calibrated electronic pH meter(!) or permanent CO2 controller like those offered by the company Dennerle are essential to avoid poisoning.

 From 20 mg/L I noticed that some discus could be strongly unwell.